nfreeman19/Election_Analysis/README.md

 * Daina DeGette

 ## How many votes were cast in this congressional election?

-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+**Total Votes: 369,712**

-Which county had the largest number of votes?
+Please see the results of the election breakdown below.

-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+As you can see Denver County had the largest County Turnout and also had the largest number and percentage of votes.

-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+Diana DeGette won the race with 272,892 winning votes and a winning percentage of 73.8% votes.

-Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+This script can be used in any selection as long as the data is collected correctly.
+This is a clean and simple way to read and understand the data.
+This scrpit can also be used to provide the Smallest County Turnout instead of the Largest County Turnout like we provided.
+Instead of the Winner of the election we could also use this to provide the loser and the runner up.

 ![myTest](https://github.com/nfreeman19/Election_Analysis/blob/main/analysis/Election%20Results.png)